Journal of Parasitology Research

 Comparative Parasitology

-Advancing Knowledge in Ecology and ParasitologyComparative Parasitology, published by the Helminthological Society of Washington, serves as a vital platform for the dissemination of innovative research in the fields of parasitology, ecology, and evolution.
+Fostering Interdisciplinary Insights in ParasitologyComparative Parasitology, published by the Helminthological Society of Washington, serves as a vital platform for the dissemination of innovative research in the fields of parasitology, ecology, and evolution.
 With an ISSN of 1525-2647 and an E-ISSN of 1938-2952, this journal has charted a course of academic influence since its inception in 1996, and is set to continue until 2024.
 Although it currently holds a Q4 ranking in both Ecology, Evolution, Behavior and Systematics and Parasitology categories, it guarantees significant contributions and diverse studies, providing an essential resource for researchers and practitioners in these domains.
 Located in the United States and managed by Allen Press Inc, Comparative Parasitology emphasizes open access, ensuring that vital research findings are readily available to the global community.
 The journal remains dedicated to fostering an understanding of the complexities of host-parasite interactions and promoting interdisciplinary collaboration, making it a crucial resource for students and professionals alike.

 PARASITOLOGY

-Pioneering research for a healthier tomorrow.PARASITOLOGY, published by Cambridge University Press, is a prestigious journal that has been at the forefront of research in the field of parasitology since its inception in 1908.
+Navigating the intricate world of parasites and hosts.PARASITOLOGY, published by Cambridge University Press, is a prestigious journal that has been at the forefront of research in the field of parasitology since its inception in 1908.
 This esteemed publication carries the ISSN 0031-1820 and E-ISSN 1469-8161, and its rigorous peer-reviewed articles provide insights into both fundamental and applied aspects of parasitic biology, infectious diseases, and host-parasite interactions.
 With a commendable impact factor, PARASITOLOGY ranks in the top quartile (Q1) for Animal Science and Zoology and holds Q2 rankings in both Infectious Diseases and Parasitology categories, indicating its significant influence and contribution to these disciplines.
 The journal's diverse scope allows for a broad range of research articles, reviews, and case studies, making it an essential resource for researchers, professionals, and students seeking to stay updated on the latest developments in the field.
 Based in the United Kingdom, PARASITOLOGY offers valuable access to critical research in an era where understanding parasitic diseases is more vital than ever, and continues to shape the future of this important scientific field.